🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 What Are Examples of Market Manipulation?

-There are several methods that market manipulators use to push the prices of a security in the direction they prefer, creating investment risk for those who fall victim to their schemes.
+There are several methods that market manipulators use to interfere with markets, creating investment risk for those who fall victim to their schemes.

-The pump-and-dump scam is a common form of market manipulation.
-It occurs when a financial market participant who holds a specific investment knowingly issues false or misleading statements about the underlying company on social networking sites or other forms of media.
+The pump-and-dump scheme is a common form of market manipulation.
+It occurs when a market participant who holds a specific investment knowingly issues false or misleading statements about the underlying company in order to pump up the price.

-For example, in a pump-and-dump scheme, a market manipulator may start a rumor that a publicly-traded company is going to be bought by a larger company, which can quickly boost a company’s stock price.
-If enough investors buy into the rumor, more investors buy the stock, thus elevating the stock price.
+For example, a market manipulator may start a rumor that a publicly traded company is going to be bought by a larger company.
+If enough investors believe the rumor, more investors buy the stock (whether via an online investing platform or through a brokerage), pushing up the stock price.

-Once the price hits a certain level, the market manipulators sell their shares of the stock and pocket a potentially significant profit.
-Those investors who don’t sell are left with a stock that could tank in price when investors realize the underlying company isn’t being bought out.
+Once the price hits a certain level, the aim is to sell shares of the stock and pocket a potentially significant profit.
+Those investors who don’t sell are left with a stock that could drop in price when they realize the underlying company isn’t being bought out.

 The “Wash” Method

-Wash trading is a form of market manipulation, an unscrupulous investor, or group of investors acting in tandem, buy and sell the same stock repeatedly over a period of a few days or even a few hours.
+Wash trading is a form of market manipulation where a group of investors acting in tandem buy and sell the same stock repeatedly over a period of a few days or even a few hours.

-By and large, an “active” trading period of a stock is considered a sign of that security’s increase in value, and the stock may swing upward as more investors notice the stock is being actively and even aggressively traded.
+By and large, an “active” trading period of a stock is considered a sign of an increase in value, and the stock may swing upward as more investors notice the stock is being actively and even aggressively traded.

 Marking the Close